OrionShii/Track-Phone-Number/README.md

 2. **Numverify API Integration**: The application communicates with the Numverify API to validate phone numbers and retrieve details such as the country prefix, country code, and country name.

-3. **Location Retrieval**: Using the OpenCage Geocoder API, the application retrieves the geographic location (latitude and longitude) of the phone number based on the user's IP address.
+3. **Location Retrieval**: Utilizing the OpenCage Geocoder API, the application attempts to retrieve the geographic location (latitude and longitude) of the phone number based on the user's IP address.

-4. **Brand Identification**: The application identifies the brand of the phone number, if available, providing insights into the service provider or manufacturer.
+4. **Brand Identification**: The application attempts to identify the brand of the phone number, providing insights into the service provider or manufacturer.

 5. **Graphical User Interface (GUI)**: Built using the Tkinter library, the application offers a user-friendly interface for inputting phone numbers and viewing the retrieved information.